 At St Barnabas and St Paul’s, music continues to go from strength to strength.
-From a choir of 10 we have now expanded to an average of 30 and participate in assemblies in school, performances and singing in the community.
+The interest in our choir has grown so rapidly that we have now opened it up to our Key Stage One pupils.
+The choir participate in assemblies in school, performances and singing in the community.
 The choir are really enthusiastic and regularly meet each week to sing and enjoy music together.

-Music is moving with the times at our school and we currently try to link music to our school topics which works really well.
+Music is moving with the times at our school and we currently try to link music to our school topics which is extremely effective.
 It encourages the children to learn and recall topical facts and have fun doing so.
-Throughout school the children enjoy singing in assemblies and performances.
-Our year 4 children are fortunate to have expert teaching from Blackburn with Darwen’s Music service during which time they participate in ukulele and voice tuition.
+Our year 4 children are fortunate to have expert teaching from Blackburn with Darwen’s Music service during which time they participate in a variety of musical experiences such as; voice tution and clarinet.
 They end their period of learning with a celebration assembly and each year these assemblies show how much fun music can be.

 We are also fortunate to have some children learning keyboards.
 Currently we have 12 children all enjoying learning a new instrument and attending lessons each week.
 At the end of each school year we hold an afternoon of music for all of our talented pupils to show off their talents to the whole school and parents.